Charts

 The housing-relevant skilled pipeline is small.

 This chart uses four-digit ANZSCO unit groups: broad occupation families such as electricians, plumbers, carpenters and joiners, and structural steel and welding trades.
-That is the cleaner basis for policy modelling than individual job-title codes.
+That is the more stable basis for policy modelling than individual job-title codes.

 Housing-relevant ANZSCO unit groups in the skilled program